Types of Hay

 Calcium and phosphorus

 The ideal calcium: phosphorus ratio if approximately 2:1.
 Alfalfa hay is higher in calcium than grass hay, whereas grass hay is higher in phosphorus.
 The average alfalfa hay calcium: phosphorus ratio is 5:1, whereas many grass hays range 1:1-2.
 The exception is timothy, with favorable calcium: phosphorus ratio of approximately 2:1.
-Therefore, if you aren't feeding timothy grass hay, you should balance the diet by feeding both types a grass hay and alfalfa, or by feeding a ration balancer, such as Simplete.
+Therefore, if you aren't feeding timothy grass hay, you should balance the diet by feeding both types a grass hay and alfalfa, or by feeding a ration balancer, such as a complete supplement like Horse Guard.
 The proper calcium: phosphorus ratio to especially important for pregnant and lactating mares, and growing horses.

 Trace minerals and vitamins